 Sometimes, despite everyone’s best efforts, a problem arises, and negotiations break down.
 The word ‘lawsuit’ begins to rear its ugly head.
 No one ever likes a lawsuit.
 They can be expensive and heated affairs that exhaust the finances and patience of both parties.

 Fortunately, there are alternatives to litigation.
-This is where those mediation and arbitration clauses mentioned earlier make an appearance.
-This is part of a system known as alternative dispute resolution (ADR), which has become a standard in the industry for resolving disputes between buyers and sellers.
+It is where those mediation and arbitration clauses mentioned earlier make an appearance.
+Part of a system known as alternative dispute resolution (ADR); has become a standard in the industry for resolving disputes between buyers and sellers.
 They offer a way to resolve conflicts in a corporative way without involving courts and costly lawyer fees.

 First Alternative – Mediation

-This is the first phase of resolving any dispute, mediation.
-It’s a relatively informal process of dispute resolution which takes place outside the court system. it works by having a neutral third-party (a mediator) facilitate negotiations between both parties to help them find a mutually acceptable resolution to the issues.
+The first phase of resolving any dispute, mediation.
+It’s a relatively informal process of dispute resolution which takes place outside the court system.
+It works by having a neutral third-party (a mediator) facilitate negotiations between both parties to help them find a mutually acceptable resolution to the issues.
 The whole process is entirely voluntary, confidential, and non-binding.
 Either party can walk out at any time, and no decisions are legally-binding if both parties don’t agree to them.
-This creates a non-confrontational atmosphere, which is further helped by the mediator, who is trained to create space for negotiation and find solutions.
+It creates a non-confrontational atmosphere, which is further helped by the mediator, who is, trained to create space for negotiation and find solutions.

 The New York City Bar Association makes it clear that the mediator does NOT represent either party.
 No attorney-client relationship or privilege exists between the mediator and the parties.
-The mediator’s job is to act as a neutral third-party and assist the parties in resolving their own dispute.
+The mediator’s job is to act as a neutral third-party and assist the parties in resolving their dispute.
 Chances are if you’ve already reached this stage, then there must be some tension already with the other party.
 The mediator can help ease this tension by conduction the mediation in separate rooms for each party.
-Going back and forth between each one to transmit messages and help them find a mutually acceptable compromise.
-If a solution can be reached, it will be put in writing and signed to make it enforceable later.
+They are going back and forth between each one to transmit messages and help them find a mutually acceptable compromise.
+If a solution is reachable, it will be put in writing and signed to make it enforceable later.

 What makes mediation so successful is that it’s non-confrontational by nature.
 Both parties also have the assurance that giving it a try won’t come back to haunt them if things eventually do move to litigation.
 All documents and verbal information that one party discloses to the mediator are entirely confidential and cannot be divulged by the mediator to the other party unless authorized.
 Nor can it be divulged to a third-party unless compelled to by a court order.
 Also, the mediator cannot be subpoenaed by either party to provide documents or reveal the nature or content of anything discussed during mediation.

-While mediation is a lot cheaper than litigation (about 85% cheaper by some estimates), it’s not free.
-How much it costs will depend on the experience of the mediator and how long it takes to reach a solution.
-You may be charged an hourly rate or a flat fee, plus an initial filing or processing fee.
+While mediation is a lot cheaper than litigation (about 85% less expensive by some estimates), it’s not free.
+How much it costs will depend on the experience of the mediator; how long it takes to reach a legal solution.
+You may be, charged an hourly rate or a flat fee, plus an initial filing or processing fee.
 Both parties will usually agree to divide this cost between them.

 Second Alternative – Arbitration

 Arbitration is a bit like litigation in that it’s an adversarial process.
-Both parties submit statements and documents to a neutral third-party (the arbitrator) and can be represented by attorneys.
+Both parties submit statements and documents to a neutral third-party (the arbitrator); be represented by attorneys.
 The arbitrator serves as both judge and jury, who then renders a decision after hearing both parties.
 Arbitrations can be both binding and non-binding.
 When they’re binding, the court may review the final decision of the arbitrator.
-When it’s non-binding, the decision is advisory and only becomes final if both parties agree to it.
+When it’s non-binding, the choice is advisory and only becomes final if both parties agree to it.

 Legal disputes can be messy affairs and downright destructive if allowed to lead to litigation.
-Any reasonable person would want to avoid that, which is why mediation and arbitration are the best alternatives.
+Any reasonable person would want to avoid that, which is why; mediation and arbitration are the best alternatives.
 However, to work, they must be agreed to by both parties.
-This is especially so for arbitration, which can usually only be entered into if both parties agreed to do so.
+It is especially so for arbitration, which can usually only be entered into if both parties agreed to do so.